The founders struggled for months to devise a way to select the President and Vice President. The Electoral College resulted from this debate.More >

 Established in Article II, Section 1 of the U.S. Constitution, the Electoral College is the formal body which elects the President and Vice President of the United States.
 Each state has as many "electors" in the Electoral College as it has Representatives and Senators in the United States Congress, and the District of Columbia has three electors.
 When voters go to the polls in a Presidential election, they actually are voting for the slate of electors vowing to cast their ballots for that ticket in the Electoral College.

-Most states require that all electoral votes go to the candidate who receives the majority in that state.
+Most states require that all electoral votes go to the candidate who receives the plurality in that state.
 After state election officials certify the popular vote of each state, the winning slate of electors meet in the state capital and cast two ballots—one for Vice President and one for President.
 Electors cannot vote for a Presidential and Vice Presidential candidate who both hail from an elector’s home state.

 Very rarely have electors voted for someone other than for whom they pledged.
 “Faithless Electors” have never decided a Presidency.

 - There has been one Faithless Elector in each of the following elections: 1948, 1956, 1960, 1968, 1972, 1976, and 1988.
 A blank ballot was cast in 2000.
 The District of Columbia and 26 states “bind” their electors to vote for their promised candidate, via a number of methods including oaths and fines.

 Since the mid-20th century, on January 6 at 1:00 pm before a Joint Session of Congress, the Vice President opens the votes from each state in alphabetical order.
 He passes the votes to four tellers—two from the House and two from the Senate—who announce the results.
 House tellers include one Representative from each party and are appointed by the Speaker.
 At the end of the count, the Vice President then declares the name of the next President.

 - The date of the count was changed in 1957, 1985, 1989, 1997, 2009, and 2013.